ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

 with his new girlfriend Winnie at her apartment (okay, yeah... that's not how all software engineers date, whatever the outside world may think), the two clash over the use of spaces versus tabs.
-Richard, a staunch advocate of the tab character for indentation, argues: "*I mean I do not get why anyone would use spaces over tabs.
-I mean, why not just Vim over Emacs?*" To which Winnie replies, "*I do use Vim over Emacs.*" Richard then breaks down, yelling, "*Oh, God, help us!*"
+Richard, a stubborn advocate of the tab character for indentation, argues: "*I mean I do not get why anyone would use spaces over tabs.
+I mean, why not just use Vim over Emacs?*" To which Winnie replies, "*I do use Vim over Emacs.*" Richard then breaks down, yelling, "*Oh, God, help us!*"

 ![Tabs vs Spaces fight](/images/silicon-valley-fight.png){: width="90%"}
-_Richard argues with his girlfriend Winnie over indentation style and choice of editor_
+_Richard argues with Winnie over indentation style and choice of editor_

 Genius scene by HBO, sneaking in a brief reference to [the editor